cvxgrp/osmm/README.md

 f(x, W) = \sum_{i=1}^N F(w_i^T x),
 ```
 where *F* is a convex scalar function, and has second-order derivative which is not everywhere zero.
-If is expected to be efficient, when the dimension of *x* is not very large, e.g., no more than a thousand.
+It is expected to be efficient, when the dimension of *x* is not very large, e.g., no more than a thousand.

 To use the exact or a low-rank plus diagonal approximated Hessian, a PyTorch description of *F* is needed.
 For example
 ```python3